Voultapher/Presentations/cppcon2017WebService/present.md

 Note:
-- This is my first time benchmarking a network application, take my results with a lot of salt.
+- This is my first time benchmarking a network application, take my results with a bucket of salt.
 - Again the results are the 90 percentile, from running uWebSockets scalability test locally.
-- Sadly I didn't manage to benchmark IncludeOS. >>
+- Unfortunately I didn't manage to benchmark IncludeOS. >>

 ---